 The word ‘humility’ derives from the Latin ‘humilis’, meaning lowly or insignificant.
 The word can be traced further back in time to its original meaning: the soil of the earth.
 Each of us symbolises the earth as intelligence in matter.
 Just as the earth is alone in space in a state of humility with the cosmos, so must man and woman dare to stand alone in the world.
-Humility is to live without fear of what others might say, and to be willing to be true to life unto death through the refusal to compromise with anyone or anything which causes emotional distress or unhappiness.
+They must live their truth even if this means being crucified, not by nails on a cross but by the prejudices and attitudes of those still attached to their emotional way of life.
+Humility is to live without fear of what others might say, and to be willing to be true to life unto death.

 Man is humbled in a different way to woman as the spiritual search for completion reaches a particular depth of self-annihilation.
 He often has to face some aspect of his former self in the mirror of his fellow man.
 The possibilities are endless.
 Perhaps he’ll have to surrender a position of worldly authority to someone younger or more qualified than himself.
 There’ll be many situations which test his power of will to remain true to life while being subjected to arduous and sometimes almost unbearable inner conflict, especially when he has to go against the wishes of loved ones in the search for the truth.